assiro/uub-operative-system/README.md

 UUB Petalinux system and firmware(fpga) integration:

-uub.bin is the image file of entire flash memory (please see uub manual to use uub.bin)
+uub.bin is the image file of entire flash memory (please read uub manual to use uub.bin)

 Current version of system Beta Test 0.82  - November 2016

 #Change log ver.
-Beta Test 0.82  (November 2016)
+Beta Test 0.88  (December 2016)
 •	New U-boot and new environment variables with new settings

 •	Speed serial system consol to 115200 baud  (u-boot and petalinux)